Koopy29542/Koopy/README.md

 pip install -r requirements.txt
 ```

 The original datasets generated during our experimentations have been uploaded to here:[Drive](https://drive.google.com/file/d/1HvLqsX4YWHW1jplOqJwZSbFtcbqBBnhw/view?usp=sharing).
 Please replace the lobby2 and lobby3 folders within the koopy folder when utilizing these datasets.
-It is neccesary to utilize these datasets for the comparison with the Trajectron++ and EigenTrajectory algorithms for the comparisons done in the compare_predictions folder mentioned below.
+It is neccesary to utilize these datasets for the comparisons done in the compare_predictions folder mentioned below with the Trajectron++ and EigenTrajectory algorithms.

 We have placed the necessary data generation methods for the linear, gp, and Koopman methods within the koopy/conformal_prediction/generate_predictions folder.
 For easy use, please run the following code:
 ```